 Personal loans with longer terms may offer lower monthly payments, but that also comes with a higher overall interest cost.
 A shorter-term personal loan can have higher monthly payments, but cost less overall in interest.
 A personal loan calculator is a helpful tool to compare loans with different rates and terms.

 As you compare lenders, consider applying for personal loans online.
 SoFi Personal Loan amounts range from $5,000 to $100,000.

-There are no origination fees or prepayment penalties, and if you unexpectedly lose your job, SoFi Personal Loans include unemployment protection, allowing those eligible to suspend monthly payments in three-month increments for up to 12 months (though interest will continue to accrue), and receive job placement assistance in the meantime.
+There are no prepayment penalties, and if you unexpectedly lose your job, SoFi Personal Loans include unemployment protection, allowing those eligible to suspend monthly payments in three-month increments for up to 12 months (though interest will continue to accrue), and receive job placement assistance in the meantime.

 SoFi Loan Products